April is Sikh Heritage Month!

 Sikhism is one of the world’s youngest religions but is the fifth largest religion in the world.
 The first wave of settlers who were Sikh arrived in Canada in the early 1900s.
 Today, Canada has the second largest diaspora of people who are Sikh in the World!

 Sikh Heritage Month was first established in Ontario in 2013 and then in Canada in 2019.
 April was chosen because it is the time that Sikh people observe Vaisakhi, which commemorates the creation of the Khalsa and Sikh articles of faith.
 Vaisakhi (sometimes spelt Baisakhi) may also be called Khalsa Sanja Diwas.
-In Chatham-Kent, Vaisakhi is being honoured with a Nagar Kirtan, a Sikh religious parade, on April 20, 2025.
-This event is open to people from all communities in the surrounding area to get a taste of Sikh culture and celebrate.
+In Chatham-Kent, Vaisakhi is being honoured with a Nagar Kirtan, a Sikh religious parade, on May 4th, 2025 (rescheduled from April 20 due to Easter holiday weekend).
+This public event is open to people from all communities in the surrounding area to get a taste of Sikh culture and celebrate.
 See the posters at the bottom of this post for more information.

 Happy Vaisakhi to community members honouring this important time in Chatham-Kent!